SaiAshish9/Design-Patterns/README.md

 ```
 Singleton Design Pattern Properties

 Creational design pattern
+(It's related to the creation of object in java).
-Only one instance of class should exist
+Only one instance of class should exist throughout the implementation.
 Other classes should be able to get instance of singleton class
 Used in logging, cache, session, drivers
 ```